 PMA Madhushala has created a new home for a family in India that draws on traditional architecture to fashion a modern identity.

-The project is based on a regional house form known as a ‘gadi', similar to a small fortress with thick walls secured from outside.
-The structure features internal courts, balconies, common areas used to create an interesting hierarchy of open, semi-open, and enclosed spaces.
+The project is based on a regional house form known as a "gadi", similar to a small fortress with thick walls secured from the outside.
+The structure features internal courts, balconies and common areas used to create an interesting hierarchy of open, semi-open, and enclosed spaces.

 The design reconciles this tradition with modern needs and construction systems.
 It presents a flow of everyday household activities from top to bottom, with intermediate pause points and celebratory spaces bound together with a sustainable and independent living approach.